Causal Bandits for Linear Structural Equation Models: Causal Bandits Methodology

 We take a different approach and use the fact that reward variable $X_N$ under intervention $a$ is a function of the weight matrix $\bB_{a}$ and the noise vector $\epsilon$ (which is independent of $a$).
 We show that the reward $X_N$ is a linear function of the entries of $\epsilon$, and the coefficients of the noise terms are non-linear functions of the entries of $\bB_{a}$.
 Hence, causal relationships are captured by these coefficients.
 We compute these coefficients by solving each linear problem $X_i = X^\top [\bB_{a}]_{i} + \epsilon_i$ separately, and combining the estimates for $[\bB_{a}]_{i}$ according to the graph structure.
 We show how these steps work, propose algorithms, and provide their regret analysis in the rest of the paper.

-\paragraph{Reward Modeling.} In linear SEMs, each random variable $X_i$ can be written as a linear function of the exogenous noise variables $\epsilon$ via recursive substitution of the structural equations.
-The multiplier of $\epsilon_i$ in the expansion of $X_N$ has a simple description: the sum of the products of weights along a path that traces from an upstream node $i$ and ends at the reward node $N$.
-To capture this, let us consider the $\ell$-th power of $\bB_{a}$, i.e., $\bB_{a}^{\ell}$.
-The entry $\left[\bB_{a}^{\ell}\right]_{j,i}$ is a sum of weights products, where each product corresponds to the weights along an $\ell$-length directed path from node $j$ to node $i$ in the causal graph.
-The following lemma shows a linear relationship between the reward and the mean noise vector $\nu$, where the coefficients are related to higher powers of these matrices.
+\paragraph{Reward Modeling.} In linear SEMs, each random variable $X_i$ can be specified as a linear function of the exogenous noise variables $\epsilon$ via recursive substitution of the structural equations.
+This can easily be seen by rearranging \eqref{eq:linear_sem} to obtain $X = (I_{N+1}-\bB^{\top})^{-1}\epsilon$.
+The second observation is that, $ (I_{N+1}-\bB^{\top})^{-1}$ has a simple expansion since $\bB$ is strictly upper triangular.
+Specifically,

+where the last equality holds since $B^{\ell}$ becomes a zero matrix for $\ell \geq L+2$.
+Finally, note that the entry $[\bB^{\ell}]_{i,j}$ is the sum of the weighted products along $\ell$-length directed paths from node $j$ to node $i$.
+Hence, using \eqref{eq:expansion}, the multiplier of $\epsilon_i$ in the expansion of $X_N$ has a simple description: the sum of the products of weights along a path that traces from an upstream node $i$ and ends at the reward node $N$.
+The following lemma characterizes this linear relationship between the reward node $X_N$ and the noise variables $\epsilon$.
+The relationship is further simplified for the expected reward.